saifxhatem/news_app/README.md

 MAIL_FROM_NAME="${APP_NAME}"
 ```
 `MAIL_FROM_ADDRESS=` is the email address you want the emails your project sends to have

+Note: if you want to use Gmail as your SMTP host you will need to
+1. Setup 2FA
+2. Create an app password
+3. Use that app password in the `MAIL_PASSWORD=` field instead of your own account's password
+4. You _may_ also need to tick "Allow unsafe apps"

 After you have defined the env variables, we need to make sure everything is defined correctly.